vanriper/vanriper.github.io/index.md

 ### Go Conferences 2019

 The conference map is [here](http://j.mp/goconmap) and the short link to access it is [j.mp/goconmap](http://j.mp/goconmap).
+Using numeric map markers from the [Concept211/Google-Maps-Markers Project](https://github.com/Concept211/Google-Maps-Markers).
 You can use [this service](https://www.latlong.net/convert-address-to-lat-long.html) to get geocodes when adding new conference placemarks to the map.
 You can use [this service](http://www.feedvalidator.org/) to validate your KML data files.
 Our Go Conferences 2019 map data comes from [this KML file](https://vanriper.github.io/goconmap.kml).

 ### GitHub Pages Support or Contact